CYPRUS'S COFFEE CULTURE ENGRAINED INTO CYPRIOT CULTURE

 PREPARATION

 The main difference between Cyprus coffee and other regular European versions of the drink is the way it is prepared.
-No brewing takes place when making a Cyprus coffee and it is freshly prepared on the spot by bringing a small coffee pot, known as a ‘Mbriki’ to a slow boil over a low flame or a bed of hot sand.
-This means that more nutrients, antioxidants, and health-boosting compounds are present in the coffee, which is taken off the boil as soon as it starts to rise.
-This method allows for a frothy top called ‘Kaimaki’ to form signifying that the coffee is ready.
-The result of this process is a very strong, thick and frothy coffee.
-The coffee is usually served in small traditional coffee cups that resemble that of Italian espresso cups and a glass of cold water always accompanies each coffee.
+No brewing takes place when making a Cyprus coffee.
+It is freshly prepared on the spot by bringing a small coffee pot, known as a ‘Mbriki’ to a slow boil over a low flame or a bed of hot sand.
+This means that more nutrients, antioxidants, and health-boosting compounds are present in it.
+The coffee is then taken off the boil as soon as it starts to rise.
+This method allows for a frothy top called ‘Kaimaki’ to form.
+This signifies that the coffee is ready resulting in a very strong, thick and frothy coffee.
+The coffee is usually served in small traditional coffee cups that resemble that of Italian espresso cups.
+It is customary for a glass of cold water to always accompany each coffee.

 ORDERING A COFFEE